azer89/Reza_Raytracer/README.md

-A raytracing app that models the path of individual rays of light as they travel through a virtual 3D environment, calculating how they reflect, refract, and interact with surfaces and materials to produce lifelike lighting and shadows.
+A raytracing demo that models the path of individual rays of light as they travel through a virtual 3D environment, calculating how they reflect, refract, and interact with surfaces and materials to produce lifelike lighting and shadows.

 ### Features

-* Lambertian (matte), metal, dielectric (glass), materials.
+* Lambertian (matte), metal, dielectric (glass) materials.
-* Surface normal interpolation using barycentric coordinate.
 * CPU Multithreading.
 Each thread is responsible to calculate rows of pixels
-* Bounded Volume Hierarchy for faster ray intersections.
+* Bounded Volume Hierarchy (BVH) for faster ray intersections.
 * Triangle mesh rendering.
 * Wavefront OBJ parser that supports vertex positions, normal vectors, and texture coordinates.
+* Surface normal interpolation using barycentric coordinate.
 * XML for creating scenes and specifying parameters